OneMoreSummer/academic-kickstart/content/post/is-maturation-currently-the-biggest-unaddressed-issue-in-player-id-development-in-english-cricket/index.md

 Also the pathway players studied were U12 and U14.
 Whereas it would be expected to find maturation effects in the later age group then perhaps it is unsurprising not to find significant maturation effects in 11 year olds.
 The average age of circa-Peak Height Velocity (PHV), the middle of the growth spurt, is 14 for caucasian males.
 As we saw earlier PHV can range from approx 11 until 15 (1).
 Perhaps a U16 group should also have been included.
 We also don't know the numbers of or effect of any players included in each biannual age group who were chronologically in the U11 or U13 age groups respectively.

+It could also be argued that in the analysis and interpretation of the results the study didn't treat [RAE and maturation as the two separate constructs](https://onemoresummer.co.uk/post/relative-age-and-maturation-effects-are-separate-constructs/) they are.

 **RAE but no Maturation Effects?**

 It has been identified that there is a significant [Relative Age Effect (RAE) throughout the English cricket development pathway](https://onemoresummer.co.uk/post/relative-age-effect-in-mens-english-cricket-pathway-u15-u19/).
 The preference for and over selection of earlier born players based on performance derived from longer time to grow, physical and psychosocial advantages, more time on task, more coaching and opportunities, is provable using RAE data.